johnfanv2/LenovoLegionLinux/README.md

 make
 sudo make reloadmodule
 ```
-For tests see `Initial Usage Testing` below.
-Do them first.
+**For further insturctions, problems, and tests see `Initial Usage Testing` below.
+Do them first before a permanent installation.**

 ### Permanent Install Instruction
 After successfully building and testing (see below), run from the folder `LenovoLegionLinux/kernel_module`